BioPsyk/cleansumstats/assets/meta_data_readMe.txt

 run_user=
 # Specify your name.
-# Will be autofilled by template generator.
+# Will be autofilled by template generator in next release.
 # options: <character string>
 # example: run_user=Andrew Schork

 run_date=
 # Day you fill out the meta data, fourDigitYear_twoDigitMonth_twoDigitDay
-# Will be autofilled by template generator.
+# Will be autofilled by template generator in next release.
 # options: <todays date>
 # example: run_date=2020_04_27

 path_sumStats=
 # Specify the path to the sumstats to be cleaned.
 # Will be autofilled by template generator and used to check for redundancy.
+# Full path needed, unless sum stats and metaData in same folder
 # options: <directory path>
 # example: path_sumStats=/home/anscho/data/sumstats/scz.txt

 path_readMe=
 # Specify the path to the sumstats documentation provided by authors or hosts.
+# Full path needed, unless sum stats and metaData in same folder
 # options: <directory path>, missing
 # example: path_sumStats=/home/anscho/data/sumstats/scz_readMe.txt

 path_pdf=
 # Specify the path to the PDF corresponding to the sumstats as referenced in study PMID below.
+# Full path needed, unless sum stats and metaData in same folder
 # options: <directory path>, missing
 # example: path_sumStats=/home/anscho/data/sumstats/SCZ_108Loci.pdf

 path_pdfSupp=
 # Specify the path to the supplementary information associated with the PDF corresponding to
 # the sumstats as referenced in study PMID below.
 This will not often be necessary.
+# If the files are not PDFs, convert them to PDFs.
+Except for Excel files.
+# If multiple Supplements, one line per supplement.
+# Full path needed, unless sum stats and metaData in same folder
 # options: <directory path>, missing
 # example: path_sumStats=/home/anscho/data/sumstats/SCZ_108Loci_Supp.pdf